 My choice of UX “Architect” is deliberate, and based on how a website or application is a bit like a house.

-The Civil Engineer is an expert at how best to build a house so it will stand, the Architect understands how it will be used, and by whom, so he can create all the necessary spaces and he’ll make a prototype so everyone can see what they’re working towards and agree it, and the Designer gives it personality and refines certain presentational details.
+The Civil Engineer is an expert at how best to build a house so it will stand, the Architect understands how it will be used, and by whom, so he can create all the necessary spaces and he’ll make a prototype so everyone can see what they’re working towards and agree it, and the Designer gives it personality and refines certain presentational and interactive details.

 Obviously, the best real estate – digital or physical – is built by teams of all three disciplines who start working together and consulting with the people who will use the space as early as possible in the project.

 what I believe in

 In no particular order: Being on time; Equal opportunity; Pay parity; Doing things right and doing the right thing (not always the same); Using fountain pens; Learning new things; Doodling; Reading; Looking out the window; Not wearing headphones so you can hear the waves lapping at the beach; Making things with one’s hands; Sticking by your decisions (unless you come to realise they were stupid); Researching anything well before committing to it (from a book to a job); Being proud of the work I do; Sharing the knowledge I have collected; Loving like you’ve never been hurt; Being silly; Leading by example; Laughing; Getting up to dance even if the song is crap; Letting go of the things you no longer need; Being prepared for the future, even if that is just by carrying an umbrella for the afternoon’s rain; Sitting in the sun; Smelling the roses; Giving of yourself generously; Writing; Actively making the world a better place, one smile at a time; Drawing by hand; Art as healing; Art as inspiration; Fashion as Art; Technology being simple.